Sixth Street (Austin): Pecan Street Festival

 Until the 1970s, Sixth Street was in decline and downtown was scarcely populated, with abandoned buildings scattered about.
 A pioneering group of Austinites, including Dr. Emma Lou Linn, known as the Old Pecan Street Association, was instrumental in reclaiming the downtown space and starting renovation of the old buildings.
 The association needed adequate funding for restoration costs and bringing a street fair to life was a solution to their problems.

 In 1978, the Pecan Street Festival was started and included local food and art vendors along with bands from the surrounding area, establishing a community event for cultural preservation and creativity.
 Due to the festival's positive turnout, the celebration became a biannual spring and fall tradition, honoring 6th Street's original name, Pecan Street.
 In the past, the event has attracted more than 300,000 people, generating an economic impact around $43 million in 2010.

+In 2025 the Pecan Street Festival moved to the Hill Country Galleria in Bee Cave, Texas with the following justification given:

+Due to the recent restructuring of Historic Sixth Street and public safety concerns, the May 2025 Pecan Fest will take place at Hill Country Galleria.
+Enjoy free parking and free admission, a clean and safe environment, and all the amenities of the Pecan Street Festival you know and love.